Code Samples

 SOAP samples only:

-dotnet-svcutilglobal tool for regenerating the service proxydotnet tool install -g dotnet-svcutil
+dotnet-svcutilglobal tooldotnet tool install -g dotnet-svcutil

-Setting Your API Key
+Setting Your API Key (.NET samples)

 dotnet user-secrets set "ECGrid:ApiKey" "your-key-here"